yanyongyu/githubkit/docs/usage/getting-started/authentication.md

 )
 ```

+### With token expiration (refresh tokens)

-If you are developing a GitHub App with user-to-server token expiration, you need to provide the refresh token to keep the token up-to-date.
-In this case, you can omit the access token, but if you provide the access token, the access token expiration time is required:
+For GitHub Apps **with** user-to-server token expiration enabled, provide the refresh token so githubkit can automatically renew expired access tokens.
+If you also supply the access token, you **must** include its expiration time:

 ```python
 from datetime import datetime